MarcelWestp/refactor-and-extend-exercise/refactored-README.md

   +4
  -->

-//Given
-initial state of the application

-//When (action trigger)

-//Then (newState)

 - As Todd I want to see a history of the cars I have submitted to the form so that I don't submit a vehicle a second time.